kodingkoning/poplar/README.md

 There are currently not any checkpointing implemented.
 If the pipeline crashes, then the preceeding steps need to be rerun rather than continue from where it was left off.
 (TODO: add checkpointing)

 TODO: make a way to pick the time limits and queues for all of the scripts

-TODO: take out the places where it activates the biopython env.
-List dependencies

 TODO: figure out why the full Kickxellomycotina set gets an error with one of the inputs (shows as "" query)